rauc/meta-rauc-community/README.rst

 Depending on your project's needs, your actual integration may significantly differ in some aspects.

-Currently available meta layer are:
+Currently available meta layers are:

 * `meta-rauc-nxp <https://github.com/rauc/meta-rauc-community/tree/master/meta-rauc-nxp>`_:
   RAUC demo layer for NXP hardware (meta-freescale)